orb-community/pktvisor-website/docs/docs.md

 ```

 ### Configuration File Usage
-pktvisord may be configured at startup by YAML configuration file with the `--config option`.
-The configuration file can configure all options that are available on the command line, as well as defining [Policies](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-76-collection-policies.md) and [Taps](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-75-taps.md).
+Configure `pktvisord` at startup by YAML configuration file with the `--config option`.
+The configuration file can configure all options available on the command line and define [Policies](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-76-collection-policies.md) and [Taps](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-75-taps.md).
 All sections are optional.

 Note that Policies and Taps may also be maintained in real-time via [REST API](https://github.com/ns1labs/pktvisor#rest-api).